input-output-hk/cardano-node-wiki/docs/ADR-019-node-kernel-access-for-cardano-rpc.md

 - Existing RPC methods (ReadParams, ReadUtxos, SearchUtxos, SubmitTx, EvalTx) are migrated incrementally - each method is rewritten independently.
 - `nodeSocketPath` remains in the configuration because it is used to derive the default gRPC socket path.
 - cardano-rpc gains a compile-time dependency on cardano-api query types but not on consensus internals.
-- Testing with a mock `NodeKernelAccess` becomes possible, removing the need for a running node in unit tests.
+- The abstraction layer between cardano-rpc and consensus internals enables testing without a running node.

 # References